henrythemes/jekyll-bootstrap-theme/introngs1502/labs/resequencing-analysis.md

 samtools faidx ~/glob2/gatk/human_17_v37.fasta
 ```

-## step 2.
+## Step 2.
 Mapping - Making Single Read Alignments for Each of the Reads in the Paired End Data

 Running BWA for paired end data is done in multiple steps.
 First we align each set of reads, then we combine the paired alignments together (which also includes a realignment step using a more sensitive algorithm for unplaced mates).
 Let's start with one chunk of whole genome shotgun data from individual NA06984.